moratorium08/moratorium08.github.io/README.md

 ### My CTF Challenges

-I have created a lot of CTF challenges so far from easy one to harder one: please refer to this page　(TBD).
+I have created a lot of CTF challenges so far from easy one to harder one for contests including [SECCON CTF](https://seccon.jp/), [International Cybersecurity Challenge (ICC)](https://icc.ecsc.eu/), and [TSG CTF](https://ctf.tsg.ne.jp/).

 My favorite ones are